opme/motor-driver/opm-inline/README.md

 # Design Discussion

 Choice is to run in Mode 1 - Stand-alone driver with pin configuration.
 See datasheet Figure 1.1 Standalone application using differential sensing.
 Existing FOC algorithms should run without relying on the SPI interface.
+Future versions could change if the controller firmware has a driver added for TMC6200.

-In this mode the SPI pins are used for configuration and not diagnostics.
+In this mode the SPI pins are used for configuration and not settings/diagnostics.
 Setting SDO/Single to +VCC_IO allow signals to be set to DRV_EN.
 This is also the case for the Drive Strength and the sense amplication.
 In a 10A implementation we set sense amplification to 10 and 00 driver strength since we are using simialr mosfets that were tested in the datasheet.

+Drive Strength:
-CSN / IDRV0 and SCK / IDRV1 - 00: 0.5A 01: 0.5/1A, 10: 1A, 11: 1.5A
+CSN / IDRV0 and SCK / IDRV1 - 00: 0.5A 01: 0.5/1A, 10: 1A, 11: 1.5A, currently set to 00 for .5A

+Sense Amplification:
-SDI / AMPLx10 - Sense Amplification 0: 5, 1: 10
+SDI / AMPLx10 - Sense Amplification 0: 5, 1: 10, currently set to 10.

 The TMC6200 IC current sensing is recommended to have a limit of 10A when using the internal sensing.